Balajanovski/mandelbrot-fractal-drawer/README.md

 Enjoy!

 ## To Do:
-1. Zoom functionality
-2. Different image files (JPEG, GIF, etc...)
+1. Different image files (JPEG, GIF, etc...)